The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 Horns on males can reach lengths of up to 32 inches, while those on females are often only about half that size.

-They hunt and gather their food, subsisting primarily on browse, and migrate when there is a scarcity of food.
+They hunt and gather their food, subsisting primarily on browse, and migrate when food is scarce.

-Dominant males are responsible for herding groups and marking their territory with their urine and waste products.
+Dominant males are responsible for herding groups and marking their territory with urine and waste products.

 2. Lion

-One of the most infamous animals that live in the Savanna, the lion, can be found in a variety of habitats in sub-Saharan Africa.
+One of the most infamous animals in the Savanna, the lion, can be found in various habitats in sub-Saharan Africa.

 Lions are also found in other parts of Africa.
-They can attain high speeds of up to 50 miles per hour, in addition to their agility and speed.
+In addition to their agility and speed, they can attain high speeds of up to 50 miles per hour.

-Lions, in contrast to other large cats, tend to congregate in family-like groupings known as pride, which can include as many as 30 members.
+In contrast to other large cats, lions tend to congregate in family-like groupings known as pride, which can include as many as 30 members.

-The roar of a lion is one of the most impressive sounds in the animal kingdom and can be heard up to five kilometers distant.
+The roar of a lion is one of the most impressive sounds in the animal kingdom, and it can be heard up to five kilometers away.

 3. Blue Wildebeest

-Blue wildebeest is also one of the animals that live in the Savanna.
+Blue wildebeest is also an animal that lives in the Savanna.
 It can reach lengths of up to 8 feet and stand up to 4.5 feet tall at the shoulder.

-These animals, which may weigh up to 600 pounds, are classified as grazers, meaning they consume grasses while traveling large distances.
+These animals, weighing up to 600 pounds, are classified as grazers, meaning they consume grasses while traveling large distances.

 They are capable of running speeds of up to 63 kilometers per hour.